Py-Contributors/AlgorithmsAndDataStructure/.github/ISSUE_TEMPLATE/create-an-issue.md

 ---

 Please fill all details for a better explanation of the issue.
 Add files to the proper folder.
-Ask for Assigned before making PR.
+Ask for Assigned before making PR. **Add Proper Documentation, Problem statement, any refernce link**

 **Title** -